 Alumni Collection.
 Books from this special collection of books written by alumni of the Law School, may be paged by staff, and are available for 72-hour loan.

 Sharp Collection.
 This is a small collection of ancient and modern classics in literature, recommended by Professor Malcolm F. Sharp, and purchased with funds donated by his students.
 These books are located in the regular stacks, and may be charged out for the regular loan period.
 A guide to the collection is available at the circulation desk.

 Popular Magazines: The Fulton Room.
 This lounge area, on the west end of the third floor, was created with funds donated by Maurice and Muriel Fulton.
 The Fulton Room contains popular magazines and selected newspapers, including the Wall Street Journal.

 DVDs.
-A collection of movies and tv shows on DVD is available at the D'Angelo Law Library Circulation Desk.
+A collection of movies and tv shows on DVD is available in the Reserve Reading Room.